GrassHeadd/Temperature-Predicting-Machine-Learning-Model/README.md

-# Temperature Predicting Machine Learning Model
+# Temperature Predicting and Plant Type-Stage Classification Machine Learning Model

 ## First Words

-This repository was created as a submission for AISG's summer internship technical assessment.
-Due to time constraints and conflicting deadlines, I was not able to put in as much effort as I would have liked.
-Nevertheless, I am proud of what I accomplished given the constraints.
-Despite the data having only weak individual correlations with temperature (the highest being around 0.2), the model still achieved a convincing R² of 0.51—accounting for about half of the temperature variance.
-Additionally, I self-taught data cleaning without prior experience, which was both challenging and rewarding.
+This repository aims at predicting temperature and classify a plant's type and stage base on other available metrics.
+Despite the data having only weak individual correlations with temperature (the highest being around 0.2), the model still achieved a convincing R² of 0.51 — accounting for about half of the temperature variance and also classifies the plant type stage.

-> **Note:** I was unable to create a satisfactory plant model predictor due to time constraints and skill limitations.
-However, I am grateful for the experience and am committed to improving in the future.
+> **Note:** I was actually able to create a satisfactory plant model predictor despite the time constraints and lack of previous knowledge on data cleaning and EDA(literally self taught myself in the 5 days the assignment was given with like a heck ton of other commitments) as I did end up getting the internship:D
 ---

 ## Repository Overview

-This repository contains the solution for a Temperature Predicting Machine Learning Model developed for the AIIP 5 Technical Assessment.
+This repository contains the solution for a Temperature Predicting and a Plant Type-Stage Classification Machine Learning Model developed for the AIIP 5 Technical Assessment.
+Take a look at the eda.ipynb to see how the data is processed and look at instructions below for how to execute the machine learning models
 The repository structure is as follows:

 | data
 |   └── agri.db